appsngen/appsngen-cli/README.md

 Command Line Interface to interact with AppsNgen API.
 It is a single enry point to AppsNgen capabilities such as:
 * create widget
 * preview widget locally
-* upload widget to the AppsNgen system
+* upload and reupload widget to the AppsNgen system
 * preview at AppsNgen website
 * create native allication based on widget.
 Currently we use [Apache Cordova](https://cordova.apache.org/) for native applications generation